crsherman/nodejs-poolController-mqtt/README.md

 Precaution:  make a backup copy of your config.json or customized configuration file.

-3. Modify outputSocketToMQTT.js line 42 to specify the IP address of YOUR MQTT server on your network.
+3. Modify `outputSocketToMQTT.js` (line 46) to specify the IP address of YOUR MQTT server on your network.
 ALTERNATIVELY, you can set environment variables where you start npm:

 ```bash
 export MQTT_BROKER_ADDRESS="http://192.168.1.179:1883"